 What to Think About When Your Blood Sugar is High

 High blood sugar can harm you.
 If your blood sugar is high, you need to know how to bring it down.
-Here are some questions to ask yourself if your blood sugar is high:
+If you have diabetes, here are some questions to ask yourself when your blood sugar is high:

 - Are you eating right?